Scratch To Basics

 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-Wondering how to cook perfect rice?
+Wondering how to cook basmati rice perfectly every time?
 The best method for cooking rice is found by looking back several generations to see how rice has traditionally been cooked.
 This includes rinsing and soaking the rice before it’s cooked.
-It’s all in the prep work!
-Perfect rice…here we come!
+I’ll walk you through how to cook basmati rice in this post, but the general method works for any kind of rice.

 Respecting our elders and the generations that came before us isn’t the norm in western culture.
 In many (or most) cultures the oldest in the family are valued more than the youth.
 Their opinions are respected, and their traditions are passed down and cherished.